barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 ### Register Event

-Once you have created your Custom Form Field, register you Form Field class with Sprout Forms to display your Form Field in the Form Builder.
+Once you have created your Custom Form Field, register your Form Field class with Sprout Forms to display your Form Field in the Form Builder.

 ``` php
 namespace barrelstrength\sproutformsrangeslider;